jgilbert20/Libre_PTC/README.md

 # LibrePTC - the good news and the bad news

-LibrePTC is a based on an excruciating process of reverse engineering the PTC control registers using a JTAG debugger.
+LibrePTC was based on an excruciating process of reverse engineering the PTC control registers using a JTAG debugger.
 Atmel does not publish anything about the PTC hardware design other than a simple block diagram, and the control registers are actually missing from the CMSIS definition files for the SAMD21/11.
 CMSIS is normally where a hardware manufacturer gives names and locations to all of the special memory-mapped IO on their chips.
 Therefore, everything in LibrePTC had to be discovered with ARM-code step debugging, repeated observation, and empirical testing.
 This reverse engineering was also aided by familiarity with the ATSAMD architecture's other peripherals which share many of the same design patterns.

 For the user, there are two practical upshots to the fact that LibrePTC was reverse engineered.
 The good news is that the library and documentation is now free and open to the world, and perhaps one day will even find its way into the ArduinoCore.
 You can drop LibrePTC into your projects like you would any other Arduino library.
 You'll get a nice little API with lots of settings you can play with, and beautiful stable capacitive reads from your fingers (or fruit!).
 You select a sensor to read and get back a nice tidy 16-bit integer just like you were reading a analog-to-digital converter.
 That is the good part.